deuteronomy-works/soloman/soloman/Doc.md

 # Controls

 ## Naming
-All Swift controls should begin with an S e.g.: Button becomes SButton
+All soloman controls should begin with an S e.g.: Button becomes SButton

 ## Colors and Styling
 Use a seperate qml file to store all colors.